christian-draeger/pact-example/README.md

 Now that we have a Contract defined by the Consumer our Provider have to verify it.
 On the Provider side this test should always be executed in your build-chain to make sure you are not breaking things on Consumers side.
+In contrast to the consumer tests, provider verification is entirely driven by the Pact framework (there's nothing better than things getting simple ❤️).

 ### Verify
 #### prerequisites on Producer side